UP | HOME

 (default).
 Add letters to select (1.1) version

-1.1 of the format, (i) use implicit labels for
+>=2 AP are used, (i) use implicit labels for

 complete deterministic automata, (s) prefer